Appearance

 Footnotes

-In the pre-tablet days, we would tell my students to cut out a piece of the lemma statement in paper and attach it to their bedroom's door.
-It is really super important ☺️ ↩
+In the pre-tablet days, we would tell our students to cut out a piece of the lemma statement in paper and attach it to their bedroom's door.
+It is really super important ☺️ ↩︎